Keraladithyapuram: Location

 Keraladithyapuram is located at.
 It is 1 km away from Main Central Road and 11 km away from the city East Fort.The nearest airport is Thiruvananthapuram International Airport which is 13 km away and the nearest railway station Thiruvananthapuram Central is 10 km away.
 Regular bus service is provided by Kerala State Road Transport Corporation.

 Culture

-Majority of the population are Hindu's.Hindu's, Muslim's and Christian's coexist peacefully in this lush greeny village.
-The area is surrounded by a number of Hindu Temple's and other religious centers.
-Kelamangalam Sree Mahavishnu Temple one of the ancient temple in Kerala which is renovated by His Highness Sree Chithra Thirunal.
-The main deity is Mahavishnu.
-The idol is faced to the west.
-Mailappaly Devi Temple is also one of the prominent temple in the area.
-Christian religious institutions like Mar Thoma Bishop's House and Trivandrum Bible College are also situated in the area.
+Hindus constitute a majority of the population.
+Hindu, Muslim, and Christian communities are present in the village.
+The area contains several Hindu temples and other religious institutions.
+Kelamangalam Sree Mahavishnu Temple is a Hindu temple dedicated to Mahavishnu.
+The temple was renovated during the reign of Sree Chithira Thirunal Balarama Varma, the Maharaja of Travancore.
+The main idol faces west.
+Mailappally Devi Temple is another Hindu temple in the area.
+Christian institutions in the area include the Mar Thoma Bishop's House and Trivandrum Bible College.